 Each of the sensors used by the Powenetics system can measure current, power and voltage up to 20A/720W/36V.
 The minimum resolution is 1mA, 1mW, and 1mV over the entire operating range and bidirectional current measurements are also possible.
 Finally, the averaging and ADC conversion time can be configured.
 This system has been initially offered to two major IT sites, which will evaluate it and help us further improve it.

 - TecLab (Brazil)

-The graphics card reviewers of the above sites will provide to Cybenetics detailed reports of their GPU measurements, something that will allow us to build a Graphics Card power measurements database in the close future.
+The graphics card reviewers of the above sites will provide to Cybenetics detailed reports of their GPU measurements, something that will allow us to build a Graphics Card power measurement database in the close future.
 We intend to do the same with SSDs/HDDs as well, at some point.

-Our future plans include to provide, by request, this system to every site and/or company that needs accurate GPU, CPU and SSD/HDD power measurements, for a reasonable fee which will allow us to further improve it, in both hardware and software.
+Our future plans include to provide, by request, this system to every site and/or company that needs accurate GPU, CPU, and SSD/HDD power measurements, for a reasonable fee which will allow us to further improve it, in both hardware and software.

 If you want to learn more about the Powenetics Project, feel free to email us by using our contact form.